XristosAndreopo/sudokou-v1/README.md

 7. If sum of rows and columns is not 45, populate the grid again from step 1 to 5.

+Approach No2 (modules.py):

+1. Fill all the diagonal 3×3 matrices.
+2. Fill recursively the rest of the matrices.
+3. if maximum number of recursion occur, run the program again.

 ### Installation